niplav/site/nuclear.md

 > __Testing nuclear weapons is actually good, because it removes incentives to build more & different weapons as a response to uncertainty about reliability.
-The nuclear powers should therefore resuming nuclear weapons tests.__
+The nuclear powers should therefore resume nuclear weapons tests.__

 Two Reasons For Restarting the Testing of Nuclear Weapons